How to avoid losing customer devices in a repair shop

 Shops almost never lose a customer device because it vanished.
 They lose it because the physical device, the location it moved to, and the repair ticket software for phone shops stopped matching each other.

 That makes this a workflow problem first.
 If the record and the device travel separately, mistakes become inevitable during busy periods.
+The repair shop intake process page matters here because weak matching often starts before the phone even leaves the counter, and the repair intake software for phone shops page frames that same risk from the system-selection side.

 How to reduce device-mix-up risk